liferay/liferay-docs/develop/tutorials/articles-dxp/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 The above should be added once the archetype tutorial is written. -Cody -->

-If you've configured the Liferay Nexus repository to access pre-release Liferay Maven artifacts, and you've already been syncing from the Central Repository, you may need to clear out parts of your local repository to force Maven to redownload the newer artifacts.
+If you've configured the Liferay Nexus repository to access Liferay Maven artifacts, and you've already been syncing from the Central Repository, you may need to clear out parts of your local repository to force Maven to redownload the newer artifacts.
 Also, do not leave the Liferay repository